 UX Design for DH Accelerator: Summer 2023 & Fall 2023

 After a successful pilot program in 2022, the UX Design for DH Accelerator Program is back for 2023, co-funded by CDHI and the Collaborative Digital Research Space (CDRS).
-Parita Patel was the first UX Design Co-op student hired for the pilot project in May 2023.
+Parita Patel was the UX Design Co-op student from May 2023 to January 2024.

 The UX Design for DH Pilot Project will support seven projects.

 Mounds & Memory brings together an interdisciplinary network of researchers called the Mounds Research Collective to catalogue, analyze, and remediate historical narratives about the builders of the mounds and and earthworks around the Great Lakes and their connecting rivers.
 The accelerator team helped the research team brainstorm and conceptualise the website.
 The major features include adding an engaging and interactive map to showcase the different mounds, and an archive section for users who wish to take a deeper look.
 Significant thought was also put in to ensure that the design reflected the research team’s vision, by adding elements with different representations of the mounds, and incorporating an appropriate map.

 PIs: Irina D. Mihalache (Associate Professor, Faculty of Information)